bustle/ember-restless/README.md

 See the full [API documentation](http://bustlelabs.github.io/ember-restless/api/).

-See the [changelog](CHANGELOG.md) for the latest features and API changes.
+See the [change log](CHANGELOG.md) for the latest features and API changes.

 ## Guide